-Nurture and behaviour mentor.
-To support pupils and families. leading to better outcomes.
-Behaviour interventions (EEF 4+) Lexia to support reading and structured literacy Individualised programme which targets misconceptions and skill development and helps to close the gap and accelerate progress.
-Reading comprehension strategies very high impact (EEF +6) 1,2 NTP English To ensure PP children reach at least ARE in Year 6.
-1:1 tutoring high impact (EEF +6) 1,2,3,4 Small group intervention English Due to a disadvantaged upbringing children are less likely to have the breadth of vocabulary, knowledge, skills that a typical non PP child has gained by Year 5.
-High impact (EEF +4) 1,2,3,4 Small group intervention maths To ensure PP children reach at least ARE in Year 6.
-High impact (EEF +4).
-Year 7 pupils will also be supported to reach ARE 5 Let's Think English reading intervention and oracy lessons.
+Activity Evidence that supports this approach Challenge number(s) addressed Learning mentor to be first point of contact with PP parents and to monitor targeted children and families.
+To sign post relevant services Good relationships with families reduces negative views of school and education leading to better outcomes.
+Behaviour interventions (EEF 4+) 1,2,3,4,6,7,8 Lexia to support reading and structured literacy Individualised programme which targets misconceptions and skill development and helps to close the gap and accelerate progress.
+Reading comprehension strategies very high impact (EEF +6) 1,2 Small group intervention English Due to a disadvantaged upbringing children are less likely to have the breadth of vocabulary, knowledge, skills that a typical non PP child has gained by Year 5.
+High impact (EEF +4) 1,2,3,4 Let's Think English reading intervention and oracy lessons.
 Due to a disadvantaged upbringing children are less likely to use talk to connect ideas and explain what is happening clearly.
 Very high impact based on extensive evidence.
 (EEF 6+) 3 KS2 reading scheme and books to close gaps in reading ages An investment in reading books was undertaken to support the EEF research.
 Reading comprehension strategies (+6) 1,2 Reading aloud to an adult All identified PP children in need are given the opportunity to read to an adult regularly.
 1,2